rvyash/amazon-v1/README.md

 The  project is made using [ Creat-react-app ] and concepts which have been used includes: React Functional Componenets, React Router, JSX, Redux, Session storage, etc;
 The website is empowered with the Firebase for performing the Login and Sign-Up operations and soon will be hosted using firebase(as some features are to be integrated for better experience).

-## Sample image of the landing page
+## Here is a Sample image of the landing page👇
 ![image](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/373c5775629407.5c51dddc2e2bd.png)

 ## Running the app in the Local environment